Good as You: Content and history

 Brown wrote the song with Shy Carter, Taylor Phillips, and Will Weatherly.
 He said that the song's idea came when Carter began performing on a ukulele, and then Phillips provided the lyric "Girl, I want to be good as you."
 The song features banjo and electric guitar, and its lyrical theme is a love ballad to his wife, Katelynn.
 Brown performed the song on January 14, 2019 on Good Morning America.
 He also filmed a wedding video including the song.

 Chart performance

 In the week ending May 27, 2019, "Good as You" became Kane Brown's fourth consecutive and total number one on the Country Airplay chart.
 As of July 2019, the single has sold 194,000 copies in the US.
-On September 29, 2020, the single was certified double platinum by the Recording Industry Association of America (RIAA) for combined sales and streaming equivalent units of over two million units in the United States.
+On December 7, 2023, the single was certified triple platinum by the Recording Industry Association of America (RIAA) for combined sales and streaming equivalent units of over three million units in the United States.